Cort Adeler: Early naval career

 Cort Sivertsen was born in Brevik, Norway, the son of a shipper.
-At the age of fifteen he took service with the Dutch navy; in 1639 he fought under Lieutenant-Admiral Maarten Tromp at the Battle of the Downs.
-In 1642 he was first mate on the Grote St. Joris, a Dutch ship hired by the fleet of Venice as the San Giorgio Grande.
+At the age of fifteen, he went into service with the Dutch navy; in 1639 he fought under Lieutenant-Admiral Maarten Tromp at the Battle of the Downs.
+In 1642, he was first mate on the Grote St. Joris, a Dutch ship hired by the fleet of Venice as the San Giorgio Grande.
 Sivertsen called himself Adelborst in this period, a Dutch name meaning "cadet".
-In 1645 he became captain of the San Giorgio and entered full Venetian service.
-In 1650 the San Giorgio became a flagship and Sivertsen therefore flag captain.
-In an action against the Turkish fleet on 13 May 1654 near the Dardanelles he broke with his ship a line of Turkish galleys and sank fifteen of them; next day the Turkish garrison of Tenedos surrendered to him.
-For this he was knighted in the Order of Saint Mark; the Venetian senate rewarded him with an annuity of 1400 golden ducats.
-In 1660 he was made Vice-Admiral.
+In 1645, he became captain of the San Giorgio and entered full Venetian service.
+In 1650, the San Giorgio became a flagship and Sivertsen became flag captain.
+In an action against the Turkish fleet on 13 May 1654, near the Dardanelles, his ship broke a line of Turkish galleys and sank fifteen of them; the following day the Turkish garrison of Tenedos surrendered to him.
+In recognition of this victory, he was knighted in the Order of Saint Mark; the Venetian senate rewarded him with an annuity of 1400 golden ducats.
+In 1660, he became Vice-Admiral.

 Merchant

-Sivertsen had during this period maintained close connections with the Dutch Republic, his son Sivert was raised there.
-In this period he changed his name to Adelaer (adelaar), Dutch for "Eagle".
-His son Sivert Adelaer served as a cadet on the ship of the famous Dutch Vice-Admiral Michiel de Ruyter.
-Retiring from Venetian service he worked from 1661 till 1663 for an Amsterdam merchant house, having a supply contract with the Admiralty of Amsterdam, one of the five Dutch admiralties.
-In 1665, when the Second Anglo-Dutch War threatened, he was offered a position in the Dutch navy as a Vice-Admiral, but the refused.
+During this period, Sivertsen had maintained close connections with the Dutch Republic, raising his son, Sivert Adeler, there.
+Durng this period, he changed his name to Adelaer (adelaar), Dutch for "Eagle".
+His son, Sivert Adeler, served as a cadet on the ship of the famous Dutch Vice-Admiral Michiel de Ruyter.
+Retiring from Venetian service, he worked from 1661 till 1663 for an Amsterdam merchant house under a supply contract with the Admiralty of Amsterdam, one of the five Dutch admiralties.
+In 1665, when the Second Anglo-Dutch War threatened, he was offered a position in the Dutch navy as a Vice-Admiral, but he refused.
 He started a salt company together with William Davidson of Curriehill and Jonas Trellond in Denmark.
-After the death of the Dutch supreme commander Lieutenant-Admiral Jacob van Wassenaer Obdam in the Battle of Lowestoft Adelaer was considered for this function but again indicated that he had no interest in it.
+After the death of the Dutch supreme commander, Lieutenant-Admiral Jacob van Wassenaer Obdam in the Battle of Lowestoft, Adelaer was considered for the position, but again indicated that he had no interest in it.